Music

 See the curriculum.

-The School and Community Settings Concentration prepares you to teach in private schools or enter other music or non-music related fields.
-This concentration is ideal for students seeking careers in arts organizations, nonprofit work or informal teaching-learning environments.
-It does not lead to certification for teaching in the New Jersey public schools.
+The School and Community Settings Concentration prepares you to teach in public or private schools or enter other music or non-music related fields.
+This concentration is ideal for students seeking careers in public music education, arts organizations, nonprofit work or informal teaching-learning environments.
+At the end of their sophomore year, students may choose to pursue the NJ Standard Teaching Certification, or to continue in the program without seeking certification.

 See the curriculum.